el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 ## Code - Parse Telemetry Packet Type #2 (Device Debug)

-The actions needed to flush, command, unpack from the telemetry datagram, and parse telemetry packet type #2 are the same as previously exampled except that parsing routines for packet type #2 are specifically used.
-Notably `CommandLocalSendTelemDeviceDebugFlash()` and `UnpackPacket_2()` command the sending / parsing of telemetry packet type #2 respectively.
+Querying and parsing the Device Debug telemetry packet utilizes the general process above but implements `CommandLocalSendTelemDeviceDebugFlash()` and `UnpackPacket_2()` functions to interact with telemetry packet type #2 respectively.

 ```python
 ############